 Shipment Intra-state - No, distillers and small distillers may sell to consumers at their premises for on or off-premises consumption with the appropriate permits.
-Senate Bill 0934 may allow certain distillers to direct ship to consumers.
-See link above.

 COVID-19 Measures - A manufacturer licensee with an approved tasting room permit or license may deliver liquor in a qualified container to a customer using only its own employees.